Healthdirect Free Australian health advice you can count on.

 Key facts

-• Opioids are prescribed in the short term for severe pain following surgery or an injury.
+• Opioids are pain medicines used for short-term relief of severe pain after surgery or an injury.

-• They also help people manage pain caused by cancer and terminal diseases.
+• Opioids also help you manage pain caused by cancer and life-limiting diseases.

-• Opioids can cause serious side effects — even when used exactly as recommended by your doctor.
+• Opioids can cause serious side effects, even when you take them exactly as prescribed.

-• Talk to your doctor as soon as possible if your pain is not being adequately controlled by your prescription opioids.
+• Talk to your doctor as soon as possible if you still have pain while taking prescription opioids.

 What is an opioid?

-An opioid is a substance that blocks pain messages between the brain and the rest of the body.
-This can give you pain relief, but may also slow your heart rate and breathing.
+An opioid is a type of medicine your doctor may prescribe to treat your pain.
+Opioids work by blocking pain messages between your brain and the rest of your body.
+This can provide pain relief, but may also slow your heart rate and breathing.
+There are many different types of opioid medicines.

 How do I know if my medicine is an opioid?